EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/04-Product-Requirements.md

 ## Open Questions

-* Can we move towards a recyclable and repairable product, for example, with ZIF connectors and glue-free assembly?
+* Can we have the product sense the difference between a child and an adult?
-* Can we improve on failing or self-igniting batteries?
+* Can we improve the speed or force of the door opener for heavier doors?
+* Can we make the Auto Door lighter weight to help with installation and shipping?
+* Does looks and color affect customer's intrest in the product?